 Admin note – An older tutorial I put together that was worth another mention.
 This seems to be a popular topic in my inbox over the last few weeks.
-A big thanks to Wolfsburg West for their support and always producing top quality parts for our old cars.

 I’m going to start off by being 100% honest: rebuilding your doors isn’t easy.